 I’ve outlined the three basic parts that make up a complete DPF removal kit, using the top brands in each category and made to fit a Cummins, just as an example.
 If you scroll even further, near the bottom I’ve narrowed it down to model and year specific complete kits for whatever truck you might have.

 There are only a couple of tuners on the market that are capable of eliminating the codes that will happen when the DPF is removed.
-I personally am a big fan of H&S, their tuner comes with a nice gauge-displaying touchscreen, and full horsepower, MPG and transmission mapping capabilities.
+The guide listed for your model truck will go into more detail as which tuner is best for each application.